sara-nl/dCachedocs/source/index.rst

 dCache User Guide
 *****************

 Welcome to the dCache user guide!
+In this documentation we will talk about the dCache implementation at `SURFsara`_, the tools and best practices to interact with it.

 Table of contents:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 3
-   :numbered:

-   ..
-Pages/about
+   Pages/grid_storage
    ..
 Pages/getting_help